 MDEQ learns about contaminated land or water from facility inspections, site investigations, complaints, or emergency response activities.
 Contamination can result from a variety of activities such as improper practices at existing facilities, accidental spills, or leaks from Underground Storage Tanks (UST) systems.
-MDEQ also gathers information about suspected contamination due to abandoned facilities called uncontrolled sites.
-MDEQ oversees the investigation and remediation of sites that have been or are suspected to have been contaminated by toxic metals, chemicals, petroleum, or other pollutants or contaminants.
-MDEQ also maintains a database inventory of identified contaminated sites.
-MDEQ regulates coal and non-coal surface mining activities so as to minimize injurious effects by requiring proper reclamation of surface-mined lands, while balancing the economic necessities of developing our natural resources with protection of the natural environment.
+MDEQ also gathers information about suspected contamination due to abandoned facilities called "uncontrolled sites".
+MDEQ oversees the investigation and remediation of sites that have been or are suspected to be contaminated by toxic metals, chemicals, petroleum, or other pollutants.
+MDEQ also maintains a database inventory of contaminated sites.
+MDEQ regulates coal and non-coal surface mining activities to minimize injurious effects and requiring proper reclamation of surface-mined lands, while balancing the economic necessities of utilizing our natural resources and protecting the natural environment.